 Absinthe is a spirit made from herbs, the main one being Artemisia Absinthium, a plant with healing properties.
-The prevailing flavour is anise ( the basic ingredient in ouzo) which distinguishes itself like the first violin in a quintet, as it coexists harmoniously with the other milder-flavoured herbs, masterfully divided into the relative double bass, cello, viola and second violin roles (this link is for a musical mood that suits it perfectly).
+The prevailing flavour is anise (the basic ingredient in ouzo).
+Anise distinguishes itself like the first violin in a quintet.
+It coexists harmoniously with the other milder-flavoured herbs, masterfully divided into the relative double bass, cello, viola and second violin roles.
+This link is for a musical mood that suits it perfectly.

-Its bright green colour, which becomes milky and opaque once water is added (as also happens with ouzo), its multi-dimensional completeness and most of all, the rituals of its preparation form the basis on which its legend rests.
+It has a bright green colour, which becomes milky and opaque once water is added (as also happens with ouzo).
+Its multi-dimensional completeness and most of all, the rituals of its preparation form the basis on which its legend rests.

 The classic way to drink Absinthe needs a small liqueur glass, a special small convex straining spoon, cold water and a sugar cube.
 A measure of the green drink is poured into the glass, then the sugar cube is placed on the spoon, which is in turn balanced across the rim of the glass.
 The cold water is then gently and gradually poured over the sugar cube.
 As the sugar dissolves and is swept into the glass by the water, a bright green nebula forms which lightens and clouds the liquid simultaneously, making mysterious shapes all the while.
 The spoon is then removed and the Absinthe is ready to be tasted.

-However, a little later, absinthe was discovered by the bohemian circles of Paris (the opinion leaders of the time) and soon became the fashionable drink in the period from the middle of the 19th Century to the beginning of the 20th.
-Such was its popularity, that the drink escaped the narrow confines of its sophisticated artistic vanguard, and found its way into the humble bars, bistros and cabarets of the day, becoming a favourite of every social class, to the point that in Paris in the 1860’s, five o’clock in the afternoon was known as “l’ heur verte” – the green hour.
+However, a little later, absinthe was discovered by the bohemian circles of Paris (the opinion leaders of the time).
+Soon became the fashionable drink in the period from the middle of the 19th Century to the beginning of the 20th.
+Such was its popularity, that the drink escaped the narrow confines of its sophisticated artistic vanguard.
+It found its way into the humble bars, bistros and cabarets of the day, becoming a favourite of every social class, to the point that in Paris in the 1860s, five o’clock in the afternoon was known as “l’ heur verte” – the green hour.

-The cult legend of Absinthe is due to the disastrous effects that overconsumption caused in artists who regularly drank it – from Degas and Lautrec to Picasso – as well as various scandalous stories concerning famous and anonymous absinthe drinkers, and of course its bad name comes from its addictive character.
-The lifestyle media of the time would have reported on the notorious drug of the rich and famous.
+The cult legend of Absinthe is due to the disastrous effects that overconsumption caused in artists who regularly drank it – from Degas and Lautrec to Picasso – as well as various scandalous stories concerning famous and anonymous absinthe drinkers.
+And of course its bad name comes from its addictive character.
+Lifestyle media of the time would have reported on the notorious drug of the rich and famous.
 The reason for this is a byproduct of its distillation, thujone, an addictive mind-altering drug, which was blamed for provoking suicides, deaths and perverted behaviour.
-The drink was therefore banned for many years until its recent resurrection using distillation after which the aforementioned thujone is removed in the presence of government authorities…
+Absinthe was therefore banned for many years until its recent resurrection using distillation after which the aforementioned thujone is removed in the presence of government authorities…

 The legend of Absinthe has been portrayed in both poetry and painting as the green fairy which appears to the drinker and lures him into her magical world.